-Concurrently with its issuance of the Bonds, the District has issued its Amarillo Independent School District Unlimited Tax School Building Bonds, Series 2018 (the "Concurrently Issued Bonds"), pursuant to the authorization approved by District voters at the Election.
+Concurrently with its issuance of the Bonds, the District is issuing its Amarillo Independent School District Unlimited Tax School Building Bonds, Series 2018A (the "Concurrently Issued Bonds"), pursuant to the authorization approved by District voters at the Election.
 This Official Statement describes only the Bonds and not the Concurrently Issued Bonds.